 Educational Goals and Philosophy

-The major educational goals of the Beth Israel Deaconess Medical Center Selective Pathology Fellowship Training Program are to provide an environment in which more advanced study in diagnostic surgical pathology (with particularly high exposure to gastrointestinal, genitourinary and breast pathology) can occur and to encourage scholarly activity in clinical and basic research.
-Our aim is to train Fellows who will develop a life-long interest in learning, will exhibit the highest professional and technical behavior, and will become integral members of the Pathology community as consultants, administrators, mentors and teachers.
-We provide the professional staff, the diversity of clinical material and experiences, and the intellectually stimulating environment necessary to obtain these objectives.
+The major educational goals of the Beth Israel Deaconess Medical Center Selective Pathology Fellowship Training Program are to provide an environment in which more advanced study in diagnostic surgical pathology (with particularly high exposure to gastrointestinal and breast pathology) can occur and to encourage scholarly activity in clinical and basic research.
+Our aim is to train fellows who will develop a life-long interest in learning, will exhibit the highest professional and technical behavior, and will become integral members of the pathology community as consultants, administrators, mentors and teachers.
+We provide the professional staff, the diversity of clinical material and experiences, and the intellectually stimulating environment necessary to fulfill these objectives.

 Organization of the Selective Pathology Fellowship Program

-At the BIDMC, we have a high volume of surgical pathology specimens (over 55,000 in 2013).
+At the BIDMC, we have a high volume of surgical pathology specimens (over 55,000 in 2014).
 The Selective Pathology Fellows are able to spend the year refining their diagnostic skills at the microscope.
-The first two months of the year are spent on the surgical pathology rotation schedule, so that the Fellows can act as a resource to the junior residents as well as polish their own grossing skills and integrate their gross diagnostic impressions with the microscopic findings.
-Once the Fellows have demonstrated competence in the grossing and diagnosing of a broad range of organ specimens, they are advanced in responsibility to "junior signout".
-In this role, the Selective Pathology Fellows are responsible for signing out cases with the residents on the rotation as though they were their own cases.
+The first two months of the year are spent on the surgical pathology, gastrointestinal/liver, or breast pathology rotation schedule, so that the fellows can act as a resource to the junior residents as well as polish their own grossing skills and integrate their gross diagnostic impressions with the microscopic findings.
+Once the fellows have demonstrated competence in the grossing and diagnosing of a broad range of organ specimens, they are advanced in responsibility to "junior signout".
+In this role, the Selective Pathology Fellows are responsible for signing out cases with the residents on the rotation as though the cases were their own.
 The attending to whom the case is assigned also reviews the case prior to final signout.
-In this way, the Fellows develop their clinical and teaching skills, as well as learn how to manage a larger caseload.
+In this way, the fellows develop their clinical and teaching skills, as well as learn how to manage a larger caseload.

-There is the opportunity for two or more of the Fellows to spend a concentrated period of time in subspecialty training in breast or gastrointestinal pathology.
+There is the opportunity for two or more of the fellows to have subspecialty training in breast or gastrointestinal and liver pathology.
 At the BIDMC, we have a large volume of these types of specimens, both in house and in the form of consultation materials.
-We also have leaders in these fields (both nationally and internationally) within our department.
+We have leaders in these fields (both nationally and internationally) within our department.